fishcakez/sbroker/README.md

 Roadmap
 -------

-* 1.0 - Improve testing of edge cases (errors) in live reconfiguration
 * 1.1 - Add circuit breaker sregulator valves
 * 1.2+ - Add improved queue management algorithms when possible, if at all